-REQ.21.1.10 The ESPI should have the capability to support the Retail Customers’ ability to select / revoke which Authorized Third Parties are authorized for read-only access to EUI.
+REQ.21.3.1.10 The ESPI should have the capability to support the Retail Customers’ ability to select / revoke which Authorized Third Parties are authorized for read-only access to EUI.

-REQ.21.1.11 The ESPI should have the capability to notify the relevant Authorized Third Parties, Data Custodian and Retail Customers when access has been granted, access has been changed, or access has been revoked for a Service Delivery Point.
+REQ.21.3.1.11 The ESPI should have the capability to notify the relevant Authorized Third Parties, Data Custodian and Retail Customers when access has been granted, access has been changed, or access has been revoked for a UsagePoint.

-REQ.21.1.12 Subject to the Governing Documents and Applicable Regulatory Authority, the ESPI should be consistent with the applicable guidelines around security and authorization for Third Party data access as set forth in the NISTIR 7628.
+REQ.21.3.1.12 Subject to the Governing Documents and Applicable Regulatory Authority, the ESPI should be consistent with the applicable guidelines around security and authorization for Third Party data access as set forth in the NISTIR 7628.